gregpelkola/marketing-accessibility/README.md

 Clone the repository from GitHub.
 Create directory you would like to use.
 Move assets, into the directory.
-Open in VS Code or other IDE.
+Open index.html and style.css in VS Code or other IDE.

 ## Usage